From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-The holder of two Guinness World Records, this fountain is located on the way from the Ashgabat Airport to the city center of Ashgabat.
+The holder of two Guinness World Records, this fountain is located on the way from the Ashgabat Airport to the city centre of Ashgabat.
 The fountain earned the first record for its size of 125,000 square meters and the second record for the most fountain pools in a public place.
 The fountain is equipped with a lighting system powered by solar energy.

 The fountain complex was built as a commemoration of the legendary ancestors of the Turkic people; Oguz Khan and his six sons.
-The creator of the sculpture in the complex intended it to be a source of peacefulness, unity, cohesion, power and creative spirit of modern day Turkmenistan.
+The creator of the sculpture in the complex intended it to be a source of peacefulness, unity, cohesion, power and creative spirit of modern-day Turkmenistan.

 5. Ancient Merv – Mary:

 The Merv Oasis still houses remains from the empires that once thrived upon its land.
 Erk Gala or the Citadel Fort is the oldest of the remains; built back in the 7th century BC.
 A Soltangala or the Sultan’s Fortress is the largest structure discovered in the oasis.
-A 7th century Great Ice House and the exterior of Kepderihana’s south wall are some of the other structures on the site.
+A 7th-century Great Ice House and the exterior of Kepderihana’s south wall are some of the other structures on the site.